4d/docs/docs/API/entityClass.md

 #### Description

-The `.drop()` function <!-- REF #entityClass.drop().Summary -->deletes the data contained in the entity from the datastore<!-- END REF -->, from the table related to its Dataclass.
+The `.drop()` function <!-- REF #EntityClass.drop().Summary -->deletes the data contained in the entity from the datastore<!-- END REF -->, from the table related to its Dataclass.
 Note that the entity remains in memory.

 In a multi-user or multi-process application, the `.drop()` function is executed under an ["optimistic lock"](ORDA/entities.md#entity-locking) mechanism, wherein an internal locking stamp is automatically incremented each time the record is saved.